2014 Vuelta a España: Route

+Race overview

 Classification leadership table

 There were four main classifications contested in the 2014 Vuelta a España, with the most important being the general classification.
 The general classification was calculated by adding each cyclist's finishing times on each stage.
 The cyclist with the least accumulated time was the race leader, identified by the red jersey; the winner of this classification was considered the winner of the Vuelta.
 In 2014, there were time bonuses given on mass-start stages; ten seconds were awarded to the stage winner, with six for second and four for third.

 Additionally, there was a points classification, which awards a green jersey.
 In the points classification, cyclists get points for finishing among the best in a stage finish, or in intermediate sprints.
 The cyclist with the most points led the classification, and is identified with a green jersey.
 There was also a mountains classification.
 The organisation categorised some climbs as either Categoria Especial, first, second or third category; points for this classification were won by the first cyclists that reach the top of these climbs, with more points available for the higher-categorised climbs.
 The cyclist with the most points led the classification, and was identified with a blue polka dot jersey.

 The fourth individual classification was the combination classification, marked by the white jersey.
 This classification is calculated by adding the numeral ranks of each cyclist in the general, points and mountains classifications – a rider must have a score in all classifications possible to qualify for the combination classification – with the lowest cumulative total signifying the winner of this competition.

 For the team classification, the times of the best three cyclists per team on each stage were added; the leading team is the team with the lowest total time.
 For the combativity award, a jury gives points after each stage to the cyclists they considered most combative.
 The cyclist with the most votes in all stages leads the classification.
 For the daily combative winner, the rider in question donned a dossard with a red background, on the following stage.